djaychela/hosting_pyramid_on_raspberry_pi/README.md

 https://chriswarrick.com/blog/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor/

-- but there are some details and differences not covered there.
+But there are some details and differences not covered there.

 # Get the Pi up and running.